 While WordPress has evolved into a massively popular Content Management System (CMS), people still make mistakes when they put it to use—it’s only human.
-Whether you work at a digital agency that focuses on WordPress projects, or you’re a content creator using WordPress to build world-class content, there may be some missteps you’re making that you’re unaware of.
+Whether you work at a digital agency that focuses on WordPress projects, or you’re a content creator using WordPress to build amazing digital experiences, you may be making some unintentional missteps that are holding you back.

 - Installing too many plugins